West Central German

-Apart from West Central German on the southern edge and in south-east Franconian dialects are turning to Upper German.
-This transition area between Central German and Upper German is captured by the dialect families of South Franconian German and East Franconian German, colloquially miscalled Franconian as dialects of this sub-family are spoken all over Franconia.
+On the southern and southeastern edges, West Central German varieties border on an area often considered a transitional area between Central German and Upper German, comprising the dialect groups South Franconian German and East Franconian German (popularly called Franconian because dialects of this sub-family are spoken all over Franconia).

 West Central German was spoken in several settlements throughout America, for example in the Amana Colonies.